pulibrary/rdss-handbook/meetings.md

 1. Select a [runner](runner.md) for the upcoming sprint.

-1. Select a new emoji for the upcoming sprint.
+1. The runner selects a new emoji for the upcoming sprint.

 ## RDSS Team Monthly Share Out Meetings